particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 {{!-- P2 BLE Central Warning --}}

-The P2 and Photon 2 only supports BLE 5 peripheral mode at this time.
-BLE central mode is not currently supported, so this example cannot be used.
+The P2 and Photon 2 do not currently support LESC pairing mode.

 {{#if not-yet-working}}